Table of Contents

-Addison’s disease, also known as adrenal insufficiency is incompatible with life.
+Addison’s disease, also known as AI, is incompatible with life.
 It is rare in the pediatric age group and is characterized by deficient levels of glucocorticoids circulating in the body.
 Mineralocorticoid production is occasionally hampered.

-Primary adrenal insufficiency is most commonly secondary to autoimmune processes.
+Primary AI is most commonly secondary to autoimmune processes.
 The adrenal cortex is damaged.

-Secondary adrenal insufficiency involves the infliction of the hypothalamus or pituitary due to disorders such as tumors, infections or infarcts which in turn disrupt the hypothalamic-pituitary- adrenal axis.
+Secondary AI involves the infliction of the hypothalamus or pituitary due to disorders such as tumors, infections, or infarcts which, in turn, disrupts the HPA axis.

-The HPA axis is indispensable to ensure proper steroid output to cope with different physiological and pathological challenges.
-Erratic control of the adrenals by the HPA axis in secondary adrenal insufficiency leads to adrenal insufficiency.
+The HPA axis is vital to ensuring proper steroid output to cope with different physiologic and pathologic challenges.
+Erratic control of the adrenals by the HPA axis in secondary AI leads to AI.

 Clinical manifestations surface only when about 90% of the adrenal cortex is damaged.
-The first few signs and symptoms are rather nonspecific thus making early diagnosis a difficult task.
+The first few signs and symptoms are rather non-specific, thus making early diagnosis difficult.

-Diagnosis of Addison’s disease rather follows a simple algorithm.
+The diagnosis of Addison’s disease rather follows a simple algorithm.
 Blood tests such as Chem-7 are useful for diagnosis.
-Determination of etiology and complications calls for more complex tests such as MRI adrenal and brain.
-The abnormalities in Chem-7 are:
+The determination of etiology and complications calls for more complex tests such as MRI of the adrenals and the brain.
+The abnormalities in Chem-7 are as follows: